 Since 1985 we have been delivering optical ray tracers to the engineering and education communities.

 Our current BEAM FOUR product release is now freely available worldwide to all users:

-Our new open source policy makes our entire base of pure Java BEAM FOUR project public under the GNU General Public License Version 2.
-The source code and developer notes are on GitHub.
+Our new open source policy makes the entire set of BEAM FOUR project sources public, under the GNU General Public License Version 2.
+The source code and full documentation can be downloaded from GitHub.